fullstorydev/fullstory-data-layer-observer/docs/operator_suffix.md

 To support FullStory-specific APIs, the properties `displayName`, `pageName`, and `email` are not suffixed in a root object.
 Additionally, the number of properties in a suffixed object is limited to `100` by default.
 This prevents unintentional, large objects from being sent to the destination, which can result in performance issues or exceeding cardinality quotas.
 Increase the limit using the `maxProps` option.

-Properties that already have a suffix are ignored.
-[Suffixes](https://help.fullstory.com/hc/en-us/articles/360020623234#property-name-requirements)
+Properties that have a [known type suffix](https://help.fullstory.com/hc/en-us/articles/360020623234#property-name-requirements) are ignored.

 ## Options